 Therefore one of the most common questions people ask us is “Which language do you speak with your son?”
 They often assume that we speak in English to him, since it is the language we use to communicate with each other.
 But we chose to teach our native languages to our kid first, French and Cantonese, and then continue with two more languages.

-Why Cantonese and not the more popular Mandarin ?
+Why Cantonese and not the more popular Mandarin?

-At his birth, I actually asked HiuYing to speak to our son in Chinese Mandarin, as I believe Mandarin would be more useful since there’s more than a billion speakers compared to 100 millions Cantonese-speakers.
+When Darian was born, I actually asked HiuYing to speak to our son in Chinese Mandarin, as I believe Mandarin would be more useful since there’s more than a billion speakers compared to 100 millions Cantonese-speakers.
 Cantonese-speakers usually all speak another language, mainly Mandarin Chinese in China and sometimes English (in the USA, Canada or in Malaysia for instance).

 She told me that Cantonese is more difficult than Mandarin, and people who have learned Cantonese later in their life always keep an accent, while China is so huge and diverse that Mandarin can be spoken with a few different accents.
 She just felt more confident transmitting her native-language rather than Mandarin, in hindsight I do believe that Cantonese was the best option.